adamsimonini/covid-trends-backend/README.md

 - Python along with Flask are used to communicate with the database and generate an API for the client to query the database.
 - Postgres is used as the database.
 With Postgres our API can make SQL queries on the data.
+- Django acts as an all-in-one framework for API creation.
+It includes an ORM, as well as routing.
 - Docker will be used to containerize both the backend application, as well as the database.
 This will help with development and deployment on Windows Azure.

 ## **Steps to Replicate Dev Environment**